Johann Elias Haid (1736–1809)

-I am selling this mezzotint portrait of the man who popularised cut-out silhouette portraits believing that the profile of a person could reveal their character, for AU$277 in total (currently US$198.28/EUR173.56/GBP146.27 at the time of posting this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this rare mezzotint—note that the Rijksmuseum does not hold a copy in their large collection of prints by Johann Elias Haid—showing an historically important portrait after Joshua Reynolds of the famous printmaker, Francesco Bartolozzi , who popularised the "crayon manner" of stipple engraving, for the total cost of AU$259 (currently US$173.12/EUR156.64/GBP137.88 at the time of posting this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this amazing portrait—note the incremental development of the face through the different states where the sitter’s features, especially the nose, become increasingly pronounced—please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this skilfully executed and very beautiful mezzotint, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.